AndySparks/public-journal/resources/reading-lists/on-writing.md

 > “The best way to become acquainted with a subject is to write a book about it.” —Benjamin Disraeli

+> “If you don’t have the time to read, you don’t have the time or the tools to write.” —Stephen King

+Kawasaki, Guy.
+APE: Author, Publisher, Entrepreneur—How to Publish a Book .
+Nononina Press.
+Kindle Edition.

 ## Tools
 - My favorite tool to write with is [iA Writer](https://ia.net/writer)